 With a model to emulate, a woodcarver can produce a 2 ft. figurine in less than 2 weeks.
 But the production time frame is also dependent on the wood type used.
 DEUR carves a variety of wood species with the most common being pine, maple and lime.

-Thanks to the abundance of pine in the Alps, the woodcarvers of Val Gardena perfected their craft over centuries using the soft wood.
+Thanks to the abundance of pine in the Alps, the woodcarvers of Val Gardena perfected their craft over centuries using soft wood.
 Nowadays with greater access to woods from all over the world, DEUR can be more selective in matching the perfect wood species for a given subject.

 For example, DEUR Sculptures uses maple for smaller figures.
 It’s a hardwood with bright color and minimal branches — an ideal choice for chiseling details.
 DEUR’s grandest sculptures arise from limewood.
 Softer than maple with a close grain and few branches, it is less liable to warp than other hardwoods like oak or walnut.
 Additional wood types used, although less frequently, include chestnut, nutwood, cherry wood, ash wood and oak.

 When a woodcarver finishes a piece, DEUR will either leave it in its natural state or have a painter transform the artwork with even more detail.
 Nadia indicated they use three different coloring styles: brown toning, oil painting or antiquing.
-In antiquing, the artist applies 22-karat gold foil to give the carving a more vintage appearance and appeal.
-Layering gold foil over a piece is called gold leafing or gilding.

 A Master Woodcarver at Work

 Nadia led us to a studio off of the showroom so we could watch a woodcarver in action.
-Upon entering, the rich aroma of fresh cut wood instantly enveloped us.
+Upon entering, the rich aroma of fresh-cut wood instantly enveloped us.
 A carver stood chiseling on a block of wood suspended on a post.
 His eyes flashed up momentarily to politely greet us before returning to his subject with a steady rhythm of gentle knocks.

 Watching him masterfully perform his artistry was riveting.
 It’s one thing to be moved by a finished piece of art, but to see the artist’s vision unfold before your eyes is truly powerful.
 We studied his mesmerizing movements as he fashioned a sorrowful Madonna from a piece of chestnut wood.
 The beautiful detail he chiseled left no doubt it would only take the breath of life to make the wooden Madonna a living soul.